mrik974/wildfly-swarm-hystrix-example/README.md

 ![Hystrix Dashboard](https://raw.githubusercontent.com/siamaksade/wildfly-swarm-hystrix-example/master/images/containers.png)

 Netflix Turbine makes API calls to OpenShift in order to discover data endpoints for aggregation.
 Therefore the service account in your project needs to have read access to cluster.
-Run the following commands as _root_ on the _master_ to give sufficient privileges to the service account:
+Run the following command as an OpenShift cluster admin user to give sufficient privileges to the service account:

-	$ oc login -u system:admin
 	$ oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:wildfly-swarm:default

 You can test the REST services using _curl_ command: